awsdocs/aws-kms-developer-guide/doc_source/services-secrets-manager.md

 Secrets Manager also supports features that periodically rotate the secrets associated with commonly used databases\.
 It always encrypts newly rotated secrets before they are stored\.

-Secrets Manager integrates with AWS Key Management Service \(AWS KMS\) to encrypt every version of every secret with a unique [data encryption key](concepts.md#data-keys) that is protected by an AWS KMS [customer master key](concepts.md#master_keys) \(CMK\)\.
+Secrets Manager integrates with AWS Key Management Service \(AWS KMS\) to encrypt every version of every secret with a unique [data key](concepts.md#data-keys) that is protected by an AWS KMS [customer master key](concepts.md#master_keys) \(CMK\)\.
 This integration protects your secrets under encryption keys that never leave AWS KMS unencrypted\.
-It also enables you to set custom permissions on the master key and audit the operations that generate, encrypt, and decrypt the data keys that protect your secrets\.
+It also enables you to set custom permissions on the CMK and audit the operations that generate, encrypt, and decrypt the data keys that protect your secrets\.

 **Topics**
 + [Protecting the secret value](#asm-secret)